Google Slides is a cloud-based presentation solution with real-time collaboration and powerful tools that let you quickly build custom slide decks.

 Here are a few things you can do with an add-on that extends Google Slides:

 - You can read, edit, visualize, and format slides in Google Slides presentations using the built-in Apps Script Slides service.

-- You can use the Apps Script advanced Sheets service to access the Slides REST API directly.
+- You can use the Apps Script advanced Slides service to access the Slides REST API directly.